Spaying Capital Region Unowned Feral Felines (SCRUFF)

 Please use the following resources which will guide you throughout the Trap-Neuter-Vaccinate-Return (TNVR) process.

-• If you secured appointments for more than one cat, each cat must arrive in a separate, secure, covered trap.
+If you secured appointments for more than one cat, each cat must arrive in a separate, approved, secured, lined covered trap.

-When your TNVR appointment has been scheduled, downloadread, and sign the Client Intake Form (2 pages) prior to arriving for your scheduled appointment.
+Step 3: When your TNVR appointment has been scheduled, download, read, and sign the Client Intake Form (2 pages) prior to arriving for your scheduled appointment.
 One signed form is required per cat.